Is it assumed I am of sound mind when signing a Will?Get a doctor certificate to confirm that you are of sound mind when you sign your Will

 The onus for proving a lack of mental capacity is on the person who seeks to have the deed set aside.

 The standard of mental capacity required by the law for a deed is ‘issue-specific’.
-In other words, you work it out with reference to the particular transaction contained in the contract.
+In other words, you work it out concerning the particular transaction contained in the contract.

 As observed by the High Court in Gibbons v Wright: